-Prof. Doclo received the Master Thesis Award of the Royal Flemish Society of Engineers in 1997 (with Erik De Clippel), the Best Student Paper Award at the International Workshop on Acoustic Echo and Noise Control in 2001, the EURASIP Signal Processing Best Paper Award in 2003 (with Marc Moonen) and the IEEE Signal Processing Society 2008 Best Paper Award (with Jingdong Chen, Jacob Benesty, Arden Huang).
+Prof. Doclo received the Master Thesis Award of the Royal Flemish Society of Engineers in 1997, the Best Student Paper Award at the International Workshop on Acoustic Echo and Noise Control in 2001, the EURASIP Signal Processing Best Paper Award in 2003 and the IEEE Signal Processing Society 2008 Best Paper Award.
 He is member of the IEEE Signal Processing Society Technical Committee on Audio and Acoustic Signal Processing, the EURASIP Special Area Team on Acoustic, Speech and Music Signal Processing and the EAA Technical Committee on Audio Signal Processing.
-He was secretary of the IEEE Benelux Signal Processing Chapter (1998-2002) and Technical Program Chair for the IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA) in 2013.
-Prof. Doclo served as guest editor for several special issues (IEEE Signal Processing Magazine, Elsevier Signal Processing) and is associate editor for IEEE/ACM Transactions on Audio, Speech and Language Processing and EURASIP Journal on Advances in Signal Processing.
+Prof. Doclo was and is involved in several large-scale national and European research projects (ITN DREAMS, Cluster of Excellence Hearing4All, CRC Hearing Acoustics).
+He was Technical Program Chair of the IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA) in 2013 and Chair of the ITG Conference on Speech Communication in 2018.
+In addition, he served as guest editor for several special issues (IEEE Signal Processing Magazine, Elsevier Signal Processing) and is associate editor for IEEE/ACM Transactions on Audio, Speech and Language Processing and EURASIP Journal on Advances in Signal Processing.

 - Signal processing for acoustical and biomedical applications

 - Microphone array processing for signal enhancement, source separation, sound localisation, echo and feedback suppression

 - Distributed and cooperative processing for acoustic sensor networks